lun-4/zigdig/README.md

 ## what does it not do
  - no edns0
  - support all resolv.conf options
- - can deserialize pointer labels (seamless for library user), but does not serialize into pointers
+ - can deserialize pointer labels, but does not serialize into pointers
- - follow CNAME records
+ - follow CNAME records, this provides only the basic serialization/deserializtion

 ## how do